Men’s Behaviour Change Program

 Rock and Water Program

 This program encourages boys to stand stronger in many ways.
-As important parts of communication they learn to sense, set and defend their own boundaries, particularly with situations of group pressure.
-They also learn to respect other boundaries, particularly those of girls.
-Boys learn how to use their imagination in enlarging their mental power in reaching a physical goal, but they also learn to use positive thoughts in order to reach their goals in everyday-life.
+As important parts of communication they learn to sense, set and defend their own boundaries in an appropriate manner, particularly in peer pressure situations.
+They also learn to respect others’ boundaries, especially those expressed by girls.
+The boys learn how to use their imaginations and positive thinking and how this empowers them and helps to achieve their goals.

-Some basic self-defence skills are taught in order to teach boys how to control and develop their power.
-This physical approach demands discipline and perseverance and teaches boys how to deal with conflicts without losing self-control.
-The Rock and Water Program at Secondary level addresses: standing strong, rock- and water attitude, mental power, awareness of boundaries, empathic feeling, intuition-training, prevention of sexual violence, group pressure, homophobia, body language and group-dynamics, success-strategies and expressing respect to others.
+The boys learn some basic self-defence skills in order to teach them how to control and develop their power.
+This physical approach demands discipline and perseverance, as well as teaching the boys how to deal with conflict while maintaining self-control.
+The Rock and Water program at secondary level addresses:

 The program is very active with lots of physical exercises alternated with group-discussions.
 Each lesson is supported with questions and simple assignments in order to make a successful integration with every day-life.